-- Enable a family member (including the handicapped family member) to work; - Exceed three percent of Annual Income; and - Do not exceed the earned income of the household member(s).
+- Enable a family member (including the member who is a person with a disability) to be employed; - Exceed three percent of annual income; and - Do not exceed the earned income of the household member(s).

-"Auxiliary apparatus" are items such as wheelchairs, ramps, adaptations to vehicles, special equipment to enable a blind person to read or type, etc. if directly related to permitting the physically challenged person or other family member to work.
+"Auxiliary apparatus" are items can include, for example, expenses for wheelchairs, ramps, adaptations to vehicles, guide dogs, assistance animals, or special equipment to enable a person who is blind or has low vision to read or type, or special equipment to assist a person who is deaf or hard of hearing etc., if directly related to permitting the physically challenged person or other family member to work.

-5. Medical Expenses
+5. Health and Medical Expenses

-The medical expense deduction is permitted only for households in which the head or spouse is at least 62 years of age, handicapped or disabled.
+The medical expense deduction is permitted only for households in which the head of household or spouse is at least 62 years of age, handicapped or disabled.
 If the household is eligible for a medical expense deduction, the medical expenses of all family members are counted.